metal3-io/baremetal-operator/docs/deploying.md

 └── role.yaml -> rbac/role.yaml
 ```

-The `deploy` directory has one top level folder for deployment,
+The `deploy` directory has one top level folder for deployment, namely `default`
-namely `default` and it deploys only baremetal operator through kustomization.
+and it deploys only baremetal-operator through kustomization file calling
+`operator` folder, and also uses kustomization config file for teaching
+kustomize where to look at when substituting variables.
+In addition, `crds`,
-In addition, `crds`, `namespace` and `rbac` folders have their own kustomization
-and yaml files.
+`namespace` and `rbac` folders have their own kustomization and yaml files.

 ## Current structure of ironic-deployment directory